 Best Ways to Reduce Your Moving Costs

-Moving to a new area, no matter where that area is, entails a lot of considerations, and cost is likely top amongst those concerns.
+Moving to a new area, no matter where that area is entails a lot of considerations, and the cost is likely to top amongst those concerns.
 How can you be sure that you reduce the costs of your move?
 Here are some tips that we’ve found work really well when it comes to affordability.

-- Reduce the amount of items that you’re taking with you.
-Long distance moving companies are going to weigh the truck and charge you based on how many pounds of stuff that you’re bringing with you, so the less you have, the better off you will be.
+- Reduce the number of items that you’re taking with you.
+Long-distance moving companies are going to weigh the truck and charge you based on how many pounds of stuff that you’re bringing with you, so the less you have, the better off you will be.
 Take some time to sort out items that you haven’t used or worn in a year or more.

 - Get free boxes from local businesses.
 Liquor stores, grocery stores, and restaurants are your best bet.
 You can go in on the days that they get new stock, or ask them to hold boxes for you.
 More often than not, they will do it for free, which is definitely better than paying for them through other means!

 - Always get moving insurance!
-While this may be an additional cost up front, you will find that it can save you a lot of headache in the long run.
+While this may be an additional cost upfront, you will find that it can save you a lot of headaches in the long run.
 Even if something breaks or gets lost during the move, they will either replace the item or give you the cash to replace the item.

 - Use clothing or newspaper as your cushioning.
 When you’re packing items in boxes, don’t spend an arm and a leg on cushioning for your fragile items.
 Use socks and t-shirts to protect items, or start collecting newspapers and use them as well.

 - Pack and disassemble items yourself.
 Packing/unpacking and disassembly/assembly services will often have additional charges associated with them.
 If you want to save a significant amount on your move, take the initiative and deal with the packing and assembly concerns yourself.